Afterpay raising $800m, founders sell down

-E-commerce provider Afterpay is raising $800 million in a share sale as it looks to invest in growing sales and expand into new markets.
+Buy now, pay later company Afterpay is raising $800 million in a share sale as it looks to maintain sales growth momentum amid a surge in online shopping and expand into new markets globally.

-The capital raising by the buy now, pay later service will comprise of an institutional placement worth $650 million and another $150 million through a share purchase plan for retail shareholders.
+The capital raising by the e-commerce provider will comprise of an institutional placement worth $650 million and another $150 million through a share purchase plan for retail shareholders.

-The institutional placement will have a floor price of $61.75, a 9.2 per cent discount to Monday’s closing price.
-The final pricing will be determined in the bookbuild.
+Simultaneously, Afterpay’s co-founders Anthony Eisen and Nicholas Molnar will sell 2.05 million shares each, representing 10 per cent of their respective holdings in the company.

 Afterpay shares last week hit a record high of $70 each, and on Monday closed at $68 each.